Michael Turner (footballer, born 1983): Sheffield Wednesday (loan)

 On 27 August 2015, Turner joined Championship side Sheffield Wednesday on a season-long loan.
-He made his debut on 19 September in a 3–2 home win over former side Fulham in which he scored the 3rd goal.
-On 14 December, he expressed his want for a permanent move to Wednesday as he was no longer featured in his parent club Norwich City since February.
+He made his debut on 19 September 2015 in a 3–2 home win over former side Fulham in which he scored the 3rd goal.
+On 14 December, he expressed his desire for a permanent move to Wednesday as he had no longer featured in his parent club Norwich City since February.

 Southend United

 On 11 July 2017, Turner joined League One team Southend United.
 He made 65 appearances and scored five goals before his release at the end of the 2018–19 season.

 International career

 A string of good performances in October 2008 led teammate Dean Marney to call for Turner's inclusion in the England squad, claiming that he had outshone England rivals Jonathan Woodgate and Matthew Upson.

 However, Hull City manager Phil Brown remarked at the time that such calls were "premature".